jdegoes/lambdaconf-2014-introgame/README.md

 gameLoop.run(GameState(PlayerState(100))).run
 ```

 Pretty cool, huh?
-At this point, we're literally one step away from having all the tools necessary to write a clean, purely functional game.
+At this point, we're literally one step away from having all the tools necessary to write a clean, purely-functional game.

-That one step involves making updating state simple, composable, and very powerful, in a way you can't match with mutable programming.
+That one step involves making updating state simple, composable, and very powerful, in a way you can't match with procedural programming.

 ### Exercises